Samsung/ONE/compiler/circle-mpqsolver/README.md

 --qerror_ratio: Target quantization error ratio.
 It should be in [0, 1].
 0 indicates qerror of full int16 model, 1 indicates qerror of full uint8 model.
 The lower `qerror_ratio` indicates the more accurate solution.

 --bisection _mode_: input nodes should be at Q16 precision ['auto', 'true', 'false']
+--visq_file: .visq.json file to be used in 'auto' mode

 ```
 $ ./circle-mpqsolver